 The Missing Piece in Most Financial Planning

-That’s the ideal.
+.
 In reality, getting to that point more often than not requires a lot of good old blood, sweat and yes, even tears.
 That’s because financing major business, franchise, or commercial real estate investments has become not simpler (despite what some bank advertisements may be telling you) but a good bit more complex and time-consuming.

 We can thank the mortgage meltdown and the ensuing financial crisis for that and the reams of new regulations hovering over the entire financial industry — with little promise of slackening anywhere in sight.
 But into this void a few enterprising souls have ventured to fill the financing gap left when lending takes too long or is not enough.
 Securities-based financing – essentially loans against one’s stocks, bonds, mutual funds, or other fungible, marketable securities – are now a very viable tool in this regard.
 I’ll tell you why in a moment.

 Companies like mine, A. B. Nicholas, have made it common for people to get good, solid, licensed loans using their stocks or bonds as collateral.
 But it wasn’t always like this, not even close.

 Back in the late 1990s, the “nonrecourse stock loan” was created.
 In these loans, the client gave full ownership to the lender, who was usually private and not a FINRA member, but often had academic credentials.
 The lender then gave the client a loan for up to 90% of the value and charged interest on the remaining principal.
 They were called “nonrecourse” stock loans because the client could quit the loan at any time and use the portfolio to pay off the debt.
 Everyone thought it was great.
 The idea was loved by brokers.
 Sales went up.